Citation Sentiment Reflects Multiscale Sociocultural Norms: Results

-Accordingly, we examine power distance and individualism---two key dimensions of modern culture \cite{hofstede2001culture,hofstede2015geert}---to assess country-level differences in citation sentiment.
-Power distance refers to the degree to which people accept the unequal distribution of power.
+Accordingly, we examine power-distance and individualism---two key dimensions of modern culture \cite{hofstede2001culture,hofstede2015geert}---to assess country-level differences in citation sentiment.
+Power-distance refers to the degree to which people accept the unequal distribution of power.
 Individualism refers to the degree to which people believe that the interests of the individual should have precedence over the interests of a social group, and to which people oppose external interference upon individual interests by society or institutions such as the government \cite{hofstede2001culture}.
-We observe a significant negative correlation between critical sentiment and power distance (Fig. \ref{Fig6}B; linear regression adjusted $R^2=0.737$; F-test $F(1,21)=62.50$, $p<0.0001$), such that countries whose people accept the unequal distribution of power tend to evince less critical citation sentiment.
-The effect holds for both non-collaborators (adjusted $R^2=0.756$, $F(1,21)=69.24$, $p<0.0001$) and collaborators (adjusted $R^2=0.427$, $F(1,21)=17.37$, $p<0.001$).
-Further, we observe a significant positive trend between critical sentiment and individualism (Fig. \ref{Fig6}C; linear regression adjusted $R^2=0.552$; F-test $F(1,21)=28.13$, $p<0.0001$), such that countries whose people privilege individual interests over group interests tend to evince more critical citation sentiment.
-This effect again holds for both non-collaborators (adjusted $R^2=0.588$, $F(1,21)=32.41$, $p<0.0001$) and collaborators (adjusted $R^2=0.213$, F-test $F(1,21)=6.96$, $p<0.05$).
-The overall trends between favorable sentiment and power distance (Fig. \ref{Fig7}B, grey) or individualism (Fig. \ref{Fig7}C, grey) are similar but weaker in size compared to those of critical sentiment.
-Interestingly, unlike critical sentiment, an opposite trend appears between favorable sentiment towards collaborators and power-distance (Fig. \ref{Fig7}B, cyan, adjusted $R^2=0.197$, F-test $F(1,21)=6.40$, $p<0.05$).
-The bias in critical sentiment towards non-collaborators as opposed to collaborators (Fig. \ref{Fig6}D) does not track individualism or power-distance (Fig. \ref{Fig6}E-F), but favorable sentiment does (Fig. \ref{Fig7}E, adjusted $R^2=0.300$, F-test $F(1,21)=10.42$, $p<0.01$ for power-distance; Fig. \ref{Fig7}F, adjusted $R^2=0.240$, F-test $F(1,21)=7.96$, $p<0.05$ for individualism).
-While there is a trend between average favorable sentiment expression and the bias towards collaborators, this trend may not be robust due to the large number of points that do not follow it (Fig. \ref{Fig7}D).
+We observe a significant negative correlation between critical sentiment and power-distance (Fig. \ref{Fig6}B; linear regression slope $s=-0.69$, $95\%$ CI $(-0.87,-0.50)$, adjusted $R^2=0.729$; one-sided F-test $F(1,21)=60.06$, $p<0.0001$; $n=23$; all country-level results share the same sample size), such that countries whose people accept the unequal distribution of power tend to evince less critical citation sentiment.
+The effect holds for both non-collaborators ($s=-0.73$, $95\%$ CI $(-0.91,-0.55)$, $R^2=0.760$, $F(1,21)=70.65$, $p<0.0001$) and collaborators ($s=-0.63$, $95\%$ CI $(-0.95,-0.30)$, $R^2=0.407$, $F(1,21)=16.09$, $p<0.001$).
+Further, we observe a significant positive trend between critical sentiment and individualism (Fig. \ref{Fig6}C; linear regression slope $s=0.39$, $95\%$ CI $(0.24,0.54)$, adjusted $R^2=0.550$; one-sided F-test $F(1,21)=27.87$, $p<0.0001$), such that countries whose people privilege individual interests over group interests tend to evince more critical citation sentiment.
+This effect again holds for both non-collaborators ($s=0.42$, $95\%$ CI $(0.26,0.57)$, $R^2=0.587$, $F(1,21)=32.23$, $p<0.0001$) and collaborators ($s=0.30$, $95\%$ CI $(0.05,0.54)$, $R^2=0.198$, one-sided F-test $F(1,21)=6.44$, $p<0.05$).
+The overall trends between favorable sentiment and power-distance (Fig. \ref{Fig7}B, grey) or individualism (Fig. \ref{Fig7}C, grey) are similar but weaker in size compared to those of critical sentiment.
+Interestingly, unlike critical sentiment, an opposite trend appears between favorable sentiment towards collaborators and power-distance (Fig. \ref{Fig7}B, cyan, slope $s=0.18$, $95\%$ CI $(0.03,0.34)$, adjusted $R^2=0.180$, one-sided F-test $F(1,21)=5.83$, $p<0.05$).
+The bias in critical sentiment towards non-collaborators as opposed to collaborators (Fig. \ref{Fig6}D) does not track individualism or power-distance (Fig. \ref{Fig6}E-F), but favorable sentiment does (Fig. \ref{Fig7}E, slope $s=-0.26$, $95\%$ CI $(-0.42,-0.09)$, adjusted $R^2=0.287$, one-sided F-test $F(1,21)=9.88$, $p<0.01$ for power-distance; Fig. \ref{Fig7}F, slope $s=0.16$, $95\%$ CI $(0.04,0.28)$, adjusted $R^2=0.237$, one-sided F-test $F(1,21)=7.84$, $p<0.05$ for individualism).
+We observe a weak trend between average favorable sentiment expression and the bias towards collaborators (Fig. \ref{Fig7}D).
 These results suggest that norms around social hierarchy may influence citation sentiment, resulting in a stronger expression of differences and criticisms in low-power and high-individualism cultures.